 By using all the queries, one can make the top-performing post better for content.
 Along with queries, Google analytics will show you the page rank of each query.
 The page rank might be varies depending on the location of the visitors.

 We can take advantage of this feature to improve our blog content.

 Here I am going to tell you how to check all the queries and page rank corresponding to it.

 We can check the organic keywords which are used to search our blog and the corresponding page rank.
 It’s straightforward to find the keywords and improve our blog traffic as per the keywords.

-- Once you login to Analytics dashboard redirects to Acquisition tab present on the left-hand side.
+Login to Google Analytics and navigate to Analytics dashboard.
+Redirects to Acquisition tab present on the left-hand side.

-- Open Search console in that you will see Queries tab open it and you will see all queries used for searching your website.
+Open Search console in that you will see Queries tab open it.
+You will see all queries (keywords) used for searching your website.
 Along with the queries, you can check the clicks, impressions, and position of queries on Google search results.